 Hardly a day goes by that I don’t hear about one, or several, of the common misconceptions about juicing.
 Unfortunately, they often come directly from health professionals, such as registered dietitians or doctors, thus making it very confusing for the general public to understand what’s right or wrong.
 I’m going to directly quote a few of these false assertions and then respond to each of them with facts.

 Misconception #1: “Juicing is not a good idea because it removes most of the fibre.”

 One final point that I will touch on briefly is the fact that digestion of whole foods, especially plant-based, begins in the mouth- this is why it is so important to chew our vegetables well.
-Even if we blend our produce into a smoothie, the fact that the fibre is still present challenges our digestion and absorption of nutrients.
-A well strained juice, on the other hand, is easy to digest within minutes, contains lots more nutrients, and does not require chewing, or even a well functioning digestive system.
+Even if we blend our produce into a smoothie, the fact that all the fibre is still present challenges our digestion and absorption of nutrients.
+On the other hand, a well strained juice with less fibre allows our digestive system time to rest, and it contains a significantly higher amount of nutrients.
 The rule of thumb I tell my clients is as follows: drink juices, chew whole foods.
 Blended vegetable drinks can be easy and fun, and may serve as a bridge to eventually doing something better, but, when it comes to our health, they fail in comparison to cold-pressed juices.

 Misconception #2: “There is an unbelievably high amount of sugar in what is marketed as healthy juice”